The-Center-for-Unity/ubpod-new/contact-form-implementation-plan.md

 - The preview deployment process allows testing in a production-like environment before final deployment
 - Vercel CLI/API provides a more direct way to create preview deployments without requiring GitHub PRs
 - Vercel Edge Functions require a specific format with `export default function handler` and proper runtime configuration
 - API files must be placed in the top-level `api/` directory for Vercel to correctly identify them
+- Inquiry categories should be specific to the content and purpose of the application
+- Layout component integration ensures consistent navigation and user experience across the site